Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolForeignGroupToRole.md

 ```

 ### -RoleObjectId
-The object ID of the role to add the group to.
+Specifies the unique object ID of the role to which to add the group.

 ```yaml
 Type: Guid